skahwah/skahwah.github.io/_posts/2017-05-15-Vagrant-and-Chef.md

 root@kali:~#
 ~~~

-#### Other cookbook thoughts
+### 3.4 Other cookbook thoughts
-I have some cookbook ideas and over time will be adding them to [https://github.com/skahwah/chef](my GitHub page).
+I have some cookbook ideas and over time will be adding them to [my GitHub page](https://github.com/skahwah/chef).
 This will be things like:
 - A cookbook containing all of the tools I frequently use, this will download the tools into the /tools directory then install them
 - A cookbook for updates and upgrades that runs periodically

-### Staying clean with Vagrant and Chef
+## 4. Staying clean with Vagrant and Chef
 All of this seems like a lot of work, but once your base box is created and your Chef cookbooks have been made, it's really easy to rapidly provision systems prior to the start of an engagement.
 In addition, small Vagrant files result in your penetration testing environment becoming a lot smaller and the introduction of cookbooks make it completely portable.

 Let's create a scenario.
 It's Friday, you've collected all of your evidence and the pen-testing gig you were on to is now over.
 You can rip down your entire Vagrant environment with a single command: